-Beyond their immediate scientific classification, individual Nitronites can be named after factors based on evidential assumptions about their location, appearance and use.
+Beyond their immediate scientific classification, individual Nitronites are named after factors based on evidential assumptions about their location, appearance and use.
 These are after all relics not of animals themselves but of animal behaviour.

-We have so far identified 40 main categories of Nitrounite (see table below), which are dependent on the canisters’ condition and appearance.
-Further sub-categories give rise to a total (so far ascertained, though not yet all discovered) of 273 separate types of Nitronite.
+We have so far identified 40 main categories of Nitronite (see table below), categorised according to the canisters’ condition and appearance.
+Further sub-categories give rise to a theoretical total (though specimens not all yet discovered) of 273 separate types of Nitronite.

 NAME: NAME OF NITROUNITE (Finish,